yehudacohen/alchemy/alchemy-web/docs/providers/aws/ses.md

+---
+title: Managing AWS SES with Alchemy
+description: Learn how to configure AWS Simple Email Service (SES) for sending emails using Alchemy in your applications.
+---

 # SES

 The SES resource lets you create and manage [Amazon Simple Email Service (SES)](https://docs.aws.amazon.com/ses/latest/dg/Welcome.html) configuration sets and email identities.